domdfcoding/domdfcoding.github.io/source/videos/sunset_timelapse.rst

 Time lapse filmed on a GoPro Hero 5 Session.

 Music: "The Temperature of the Air on the Bow of the Kaleetan" by Chris Zabriskie.
-From the Youtube Audio
+From the Youtube Audio Library

 .. youtube:: PxX5a2jRPOk